 - Decisions of the jury are final and there are no appeals or reviews.

-10. Scholarships and Scholarships
+10. Awards and Scholarships

 - Regional and Provincial Scholarships: Scholarships are awarded based on the results obtained during the National Audition.
 Each province or chapter is completely autonomous regarding scholarships.